5 Treasury Transformation with Kyriba’s CTO

 Editor’s Note: The following is a Q&A with Kyriba Chief Technology Officer, Ivan Batanov.
-Last month, Batanov spoke at VivaTech’s CEO Forum in Paris with Amazon’s managing director of AWS France about how the cloud is reinventing financial services.
+Last month, Batanov spoke at VivaTech’s CEO Forum in Paris with Amazon’s managing director of AWS France about how the cloud is reinventing financial services for the CTO.
 For those of you that weren’t in attendance, we sat down with Batanov to ask him some questions about how treasury and finance functions are leveraging cloud technologies to streamline processes and run more effective programs.

-Q: How is SaaS changing the corporate finance department?
+Q: How is SaaS changing the corporate CTO finance department?

 Ivan: SaaS is radically changing corporate finance departments.
 SaaS offers a broad range of technologies and tools from traditional ERPs to TMS to highly specialized products for foreign exchange (FX) risk, all without the costs associated with traditional software implementations (e.g., licenses, hardware, support).
 This allows for complex, and often expensive, technologies to be available to companies that would not have otherwise been able to afford to build those technologies themselves.
 Beyond that, services can seamlessly integrate via APIs, and traditional product life cycles are disrupted as SaaS allows for product updates and new modules to be deployed immediately with no IT cost.

-Q: How does leveraging cloud-based technologies help CFOs and treasurers make better decisions?
+Q: How does leveraging cloud CTO technologies help CFOs and treasurers make better decisions?

 Ivan: The cloud offers tools and visibility that would otherwise not be available.